-- world mosaik world object - folder folder to store the image (only if no hdf5path is provided) - hdf5path Path to HDF5 file, which will be used as path for the created image - dpi DPI for created images - format format for created image - slice reduce the timeframe that you show in the plot.
-Usage as python list slicing, i.e., negative values are possible to start from the end of the list.
-Jumps are not possible.
-Slice needs to be a two-parameter integer list, e.g. [0,5]. :return: no return object, but image file will be written to file system
+• world (World) - mosaik world object

+- folder (str) folder to store the image (only if no hdf5path is provided) - hdf5path (str / None) Path to HDF5 file, which will be used as path for the created image - dpi (int) DPI for created images - format (Literal['png', 'pdf', 'svg']) format for created image - show_plot (bool) whether to open a window to show the plot - plot_per_simulator (bool) whether to create a separated plot per simulator.
+This is especially useful if the step sizes of the simulators are very different. - slice (Tuple[int, int] | None) reduce the timeframe that you show in the plot.
+Usage as in Python list slicing, i.e., negative values are possible to start from the end of the list.
+Jumps are not possible. slice needs to be a two-element integer tuple, e.g. (0, 5).